Adding Libraries to Projects

 For more information about the project file settings, see Declaring Other Libraries.

-- Choose File > New File or Project > Library > C++ Library to create the library.
+- Select File > New File or Project > Library > C++ Library.

 - In the Name field, give a name for the library.
 For example, mylib.

 - Follow the instructions of the wizard until you get to the Project Management dialog.
-In the Add to project list, select a project.
+In the Add as a subproject to project list, select a project.
 For example, myapp.

-- In the Projects pane, right-click the project name to open the context menu and select Add Library > Internal Library > Next.
+- In the Projects view, right-click the project name to open the context menu and select Add Library > Internal Library > Next.

-- In the Library field, select mylib and click Next.
+- In the Library field, select mylib, and then select Next.

-- Click Finish to add the following library declaration to the project file:
+- Select Finish to add the following library declaration to the project file:

 win32:CONFIG(release, debug|release): LIBS += -L$$OUT_PWD/../../../projects/mylib/release/ -lmylib else:win32:CONFIG(debug, debug|release): LIBS += -L$$OUT_PWD/../../../projects/mylib/debug/ -lmylib else:unix: LIBS += -L$$OUT_PWD/../../../projects/mylib/ -lmylib INCLUDEPATH += $$PWD/../../../projects/mylib DEPENDPATH += $$PWD/../../../projects/mylib win32:CONFIG(release, debug|release): PRE_TARGETDEPS += $$OUT_PWD/../../../projects/mylib/release/mylib.lib else:win32:CONFIG(debug, debug|release): PRE_TARGETDEPS += $$OUT_PWD/../../../projects/mylib/debug/mylib.lib else:unix: PRE_TARGETDEPS += $$OUT_PWD/../../../projects/mylib/libmylib.a